Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Discussion and Conclusion

 Another direction of research is to consider frustration.
 It is known that weak frustrating couplings between chains do not necessarily lead to magnetic ordering \cite{Starykh07}, thereby offering the possibility of realizing different phases in the bulk and on the boundary of hyperbolic lattices.

-As for the honeycomb lattice, the Dirac-like character of the DOS close to the Fermi level of the $\{10,3\}$ and $\{8,3\}$ lattices lead to a finite critical interaction strength $U_c$ for the onset of AFM ordering.
+For the considered finite lattices with open boundary conditions, the $\{8,8\}$ lattice shows similarities to flat-band systems, with a high total DOS at the Fermi level, which results in the presence of AFM ordering at any finite interaction $U$.
+The $\{8,3\}$ lattice displays odd-even effects with a vanishing (finite) DOS at the Fermi level for an even (odd) number of layers.
+As for the honeycomb lattice, the Dirac-like character of the DOS close to the Fermi level of the $\{10,3\}$ and $\{8,3\}$ lattices in the limit of large $n_l$ leads to a finite critical interaction strength $U_c$ for the onset of AFM ordering.
 At the mean-field level the order parameter exponent takes the value $\beta = 1$ as for the Euclidean case.
-On Euclidean lattices, great progress has been achieved in the understanding of the Gross-Neveu transition, by using renormalization group invariant quantities and finite size scaling to analyze the data \cite{Sorella12,Assaad13,Otsuka16}.
+On Euclidean lattices, great progress has been achieved in the understanding of the Gross-Neveu transition, by using renormalization group invariant quantities and finite-size scaling to analyze the data \cite{Sorella12,Assaad13,Otsuka16}.
 For the hyperbolic lattices our analysis is very rudimentary due to the very difficulty of defining a continuum limit and the accompanying critical theory.
 We find this to be an interesting line of future research.
 Nevertheless, our data is consistent with a finite-$U$ Mott transition.

+The observed metal-insulator transition deserves more care since the bulk and total DOS of the noninteracting system differ on hyperbolic lattices with open boundaries.
+To define these quantities precisely, let us consider a subset $M$ of bulk sites of the total number of sites, $N_s$.
+The bulk DOS is given by

+where $G^{R}_{i,j}(\omega)$ is the real-space retarded Green function between site $i$ and $j$ and $V_M$ the number of sites in the set $M$.
+The total DOS is defined as in Eq.~(\ref{eq:dos}).
+We have shown explicitly that for the Dirac-like lattice, both bulk---with finite DOS at the Fermi energy---and the total system with Dirac-like DOS do not show magnetic instabilities.
+However, systems with periodic boundary conditions, that have a finite DOS at the Fermi level and that are particle-hole symmetric, should show magnetic instabilities and hence no metal-insulator transition.
+In this sense, the observed metal-to-insulator transition is \textit{boundary induced}.

 The thermodynamic properties of the AFM Mott insulating state are the very same as in the Euclidean case.
 At low temperatures and in the large $n_l$ limit, the charge susceptibility is activated and the spin susceptibility constant.
 We note that the notion of Goldstone modes is a property of the symmetry group and not of the lattice structure.
 As such it is not surprising to observe a finite spin susceptibility in the low-temperature limit.